hellenkavaya1/Phase-2-Group5-final-project/README.md

 High budgets often lead to higher worldwide grosses, but profitability depends on genre selection.

-## Conclusion

-Top 3 worldwide highest profit-generating genres include:
-Drama, Romance, Historical/Disaster
+## Summary of Analysis Done:

+### Top 5 Genres:
+#### According to average rating:

+Comedy,Documentary,Fantasy
+Documentary,Family,Musical
+Game-Show
+Drama,Short
+Documentary,News,Sport

+#### According to the Number of Votes:

-Action,Adventure, Sci-Fi
+Action, Adventure, Sci-Fi
-Action,Crime, Thriller
-Comedy ,Documentary ,Fantasy genre had the highest number of votes, however in terms of profits it is not among the top fifteen worldwide.
+Action, Adventure, Fantasy
+Adventure, Animation, Comedy
+Drama
+Comedy, Drama, Romance

+#### Average movie runtime for 5 randomly selected Genres

+Action - 104 minutes
+Adult - 87 Minutes
+Adventure- 94 minutes
+Animation - 85 Minutes
+Comedy - 97 Minutes
+Top 5 Best Directors
+Mohamed Ulad-Mohand
+Cristina Duarte
+Robert Tutak
+Ivana Diniz
+Stephen Pee

+#### Top 5 Best Writers
+Mohamed Ulad-Mohand
+Ivana Diniz
+Daniel Alexander
+Robert Tutak
+Ana Beatriz Nogueira

+#### Top 5 movie genres that have the highest revenue with low production cost
+Drama, Romance, historical/disaster Action, Adventure, Sci-Fi Action, Crime, Thriller -Animation, Family, Fantasy, Musical Family, fantasy, Musical, Romance
+Hypothesis Testing and Test of Linearity
+There is a linear relationship between worldwide gross and production budget

 There is a strong, statistically significant predictive relationship between production budget and worldwide gross.
-The analysis proves correlation, not causation i.e.,

-Movies expected to be huge blockbusters (e.g., sure-fire sequels, superhero movies) are given large budgets because studios are confident they will make a lot of money.

-Both high budgets and high grosses are caused by a third factor, like the involvement of A-list directors or stars.
+The analysis proves correlation, not causation.
+This could mean that Movies expected to be huge blockbusters (e.g., sure-fire sequels, superhero movies) are given large budgets because studios are confident they will make a lot of money or both high budgets and high grosses are caused by a third factor, like the involvement of A-list directors or stars.